pletfix/docs/en/responses.md

 <a name="available-methods"></a>
 ## Available Methods

-The Request object has these methods:
+The Response object has these methods:

 <div class="method-list" markdown="1">